rainbowdashlabs/chojodev/docs/blog/posts/gradle_minecraft_basic_and_advanced.md

 }
 ```

-Now our library is loaded by spigot/paper when it loads our plugin and is available at runtime.
+Now our library is loaded by Spigot/Paper when it loads our plugin and is available at runtime.
-This works because sadu is located at maven central and spigot/paper downloads libraries from there.
+This works because SADU is located at Maven Central and Spigot/Paper downloads libraries from there.
-Libraries not located at maven central still need to be shadowed.
+Libraries not located at Maven Central still need to be shadowed.

 #### Paper plugins

-Paper plugins are a type of plugin exclusively for paper servers.
+Paper plugins are a type of plugin exclusively for Paper servers.
 They are very experimental.
 They also lack a build in solution for commands and configuration files.
 If you are a beginner, I strongly advise against using them.

-In paper plugins you can also load dependencies from custom repositories.
+In Paper plugins you can also load dependencies from custom repositories.
 You can read more about this [here](https://github.com/Minecrell/plugin-yml#plugin-libraries-json).

-More about paper plugins can be found [here](https://docs.papermc.io/paper/reference/paper-plugins) and [here](https://docs.papermc.io/paper/dev/getting-started/paper-plugins).
+More about Paper plugins can be found [here](https://docs.papermc.io/paper/reference/paper-plugins) and [here](https://docs.papermc.io/paper/dev/getting-started/paper-plugins).

 ## Shading dependencies into our jar

 ![Gradle Plugin Portal](https://img.shields.io/gradle-plugin-portal/v/com.github.johnrengelman.shadow?label=Version)

-Let's assume that sadu is not located in Maven Central, and we cannot use the library loader.
+Let's assume that SADU is not located in Maven Central, and we cannot use the library loader.

 In this case we need to use another plugin called shadow.
 The latest version is shown above.